 The CEO of Apple, Tim Cook, starts his day at 3:45 a.m. to clear out his inbox with 700-800 emails received the previous day.
 He comments “and I read the majority of those ...
 Every day, every day.
 I'm a workaholic”.
 On the other hand, Jeff Weiner, CEO of LinkedIn says he intentionally sends less email to receive less of it.

-Tony Hsieh, CEO of an online shoe and clothing company Zappos, receives 379 emails a day.
+Tony Hsieh, ex-CEO of an online shoe and clothing company Zappos, received 379 emails a day.
 He made up his own method to effectively manage his inbox which is called Yesterbox.
-To put it simply, his “to-do list” for today is to handle yesterday’s inbox to achieve zero of unread emails.
+To put it simply, his “to-do list” for today was to handle yesterday’s inbox to achieve zero of unread emails.

 If you think that the highest-ranking person in the company is only responsible for telling others what to do, you are right.
 But a single email sent by CEO with some instructions or improvement suggestions may cause feedback in 100 email responses.